zachcasper/nimble/README.md

 * `Radius.Resources/externalService` – This resource type is used to represent a service which is not mananaged by Radius.
 Since there is no recipe and no actual resource deployed, it functions similar to a Kubernetes, ConfigMap.

+* `Radius.Resources/openAI` – A resource type which deploys Azure OpenAI services.
+The only property is setting the capacity for the API.

 #### 2. A recipe implemented in Bicep for the webServices resource type.

 #### 3. A recipe implemented in Terraform for the postgreSQL resource type.

+#### 4. A recipe implemented in Bicep and Terraform for the openAI resource type.

-#### 4. An environment specification which includes the recipes and an externalService resource representing the cloud service Jira.
+#### 5. An environment specification which includes the recipes and an externalService resource representing the cloud service Jira.

 ## Setup
 ### Create resource types